JunoK95/objective-coding-test/README.md

 to run the application on http://localhost:3000/ by default.

-The data used is in JSON format and needs to be located in src directory.
+The data used is in JSON format and needs to be located in src directory and can be replaced with different data using the same name data.json